haskellfoundation/hs-opt-handbook.github.io/src/Preliminaries/what_makes_fast_hs.rst

 :math:`x \mapsto (a + b)`.

-Why do we want Inlining
+Why do We Want Inlining
 ^^^^^^^^^^^^^^^^^^^^^^^

 Inlining has been called the "mother of all optimizations" because it has two